132nd-vWing/OPEH-Brief/SPINS/Standing SPINs OPEH.md

 # 1 INTRODUCTION

 ## 1.1 SCOPE
 These SPINS outlines those procedures applicable to the safe effective operations of aircrafts participating in Operation Eastern-Hammer (OPEH).
-Note: These SPINS will not replace each participating squadron own SOP’s but will make sure that all participating pilots have a common understanding on how to operate during OPAR.
+Note: These SPINS will not replace each participating squadron own SOP’s but will make sure that all participating pilots have a common understanding on how to operate during OPEH.

 ## 1.2 Deviations
 Deviations from these procedures require specific approval from participating squadrons/organizations and need to be briefed to all relevant actors.